That dollar amount reflects a 15.7% increase over the five-year period starting in 2017 Tunisian exports totaled $14.2 billion.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 Tunisia has highly positive net exports in the international apparel trade.
-In turn, these cashflows indicate Tunisia’s strong competitive advantages under the clothing and accessories product categories whether or not knit or crocheted.
+In turn, these cashflows indicate Tunisia’s strong competitive advantages under the clothing and accessories product categories whether or not knitted or crocheted.

 Products Causing Tunisia’s Worst Trade Deficits